samclin/Excavation_data_viewer/README.txt

 	- shingFiles
 3. Run the following code in the R console- shiny::runGitHub('Excavation_data_viewer', 'samclin')
 4. Your internet browser should open up to a page that displays the app user interface.
-5. Click the 'File select' button on the top-left.
-In the prompt window, navigate to your site database (.mdb).
+5. Click the 'Browse' button on the top-left.
+In the prompt window, navigate to select your site database (.mdb).
+Wait for a few seconds for the file to upload.
-6. Click the 'Load file' button.
-7. After a few seconds, you should see a series of boxes show up on the left side of the window.
+6. After a few seconds, you should see a series of boxes show up on the left side of the window.
 These boxes corresponds to the different values for 'Unit', 'Level' and 'Code' within your database.
 You should also see an interactive 3D plot in the middle of the window displaying all of the recorded points.
-8. Tick/untick any boxes will automatically update the 3D plot.
+7. Tick/untick any boxes will automatically update the 3D plot.
-9. By placing the mouse cursor on any of the points in the 3D plot, you will see some information of that particular point, including its Unit/ID as well as code and level.
+8. By placing the mouse cursor on any of the points in the 3D plot, you will see some information of that particular point, including its Unit/ID as well as code and level.
-10. You can change the size and opacity of the points in the 3D plot by using the 'Point size' and 'Opacity' slide bars to the left of the screen.
+9. You can change the size and opacity of the points in the 3D plot by using the 'Point size' and 'Opacity' slide bars to the left of the screen.
-11. Use the 'Colour pallete' slide bar to adjust the colour pallete used to colour code the points.
+10. Use the 'Colour pallete' slide bar to adjust the colour pallete used to colour code the points.
-12. Use the 'Colour by' drop-down menu to change how the points are coloured (by Unit, Level or Code).
+11. Use the 'Colour by' drop-down menu to change how the points are coloured (by Unit, Level or Code).
-10. To download a screen shot of the 3D plot, use the 'Download plot as a png' function button on the top-right of the 3D plot (above the legend).
+12. To download a screen shot of the 3D plot, use the 'Download plot as a png' function button on the top-right of the 3D plot (above the legend).